-➜ Now that the hair is dry and stretched, you can move on to flat ironing or pressing.
+6. Now that your hair is dry and stretched, you can move on to flat ironing or pressing.
 At this stage you can apply a little more heat protection serum.
-You must always use a temperature controlled appliance for this part of the straightening.
-This is why stove heated pressing combs and irons are not recommended as the temperatures can get quite high and literally burn your hair!
+You must always use a temperature controlled appliance for the straightening process.
+Stove heated pressing combs and irons are not recommended as the temperatures can get quite high and literally burn your hair!

-➜ Set your flat iron on a medium temperature (around 315°F/157°C) and beginning from the back in small sections, begin to flat iron or press the hair.
-Raise or lower the temperature of the appliance slightly as needed and only pass over each section twice.
+7. Set your flat iron on a medium temperature, around 315°F or 157°C to begin with.
+Starting from the back, work in small sections clipping the rest of your hair out of the way and begin to flat iron your hair.
+Raise or lower the temperature of the appliance slightly as needed.
+Pass over each section just once preferably but twice at the most.
 Use the lowest temperature at which you are able to get good results.
-You want the hair to be straight but left with a bit of body and bounce.
+You want your hair to be straight but left with a bit of body and bounce.

 Originally posted 2010-02-14 03:59:59.